 We learnt that it is important to focus more on stakeholders who have a different point of view to make a change.
 By working continuously with them, they will come to your side eventually.
 When working with religious leaders, we also learnt that it is important to involve top religious scholars who have strong influence.
 Finally, culture has positive sides (e.g. respecting women, music) and negative sides (e.g. acceptance of child marriage): use the positive aspects of culture to change perceptions.

 We received technical help from the Girls Not Brides website and webinars, especially their Theory of Change, tool kits and facts and figures on the child marriage situation at a global level, which helped us to develop a broader perspective in our work.

-Some Links of SSO media coverage, containing information that may be helpful for other organisations:
+Some links of SSO media coverage, containing information that may be helpful for other organisations including:

 Mashooque Birahmani, CEO of Sujag Sansar Organization (SSO) in Pakistan, was born to the poorest family in the village of Dodo Birahmani in Sindh province in 1970.
 In his childhood, Mashooque took part in a children’s wing of a political party and worked as social activist.
 In 2005, he founded SSO and started working on girls’ education.
 He started work on child marriages with support of the Democratic Commission for Human Development, the Norwegian Human Rights Fund, UNFPA and AmplifyChange.